vllm-project/vllm/docs/source/getting_started/quickstart.rst

 Quickstart
 ==========

-CacheFlow is a high-throughput and memory-efficient inference server for large language models (LLM).
-This quickstart guide will show you how to use CacheFlow for different LLM application scenarios.
-To run the examples in this guide, you will need to install CacheFlow following the `installation guide <installation.html>`_.
+This guide shows how to use vLLM for:

+* running offline batched inference on a dataset
+* build an API server for a large language model
+* start an OpenAI-compatible API server

+Be sure to complete the `installation instructions <installation.html>`_ before continuing with this guide.

 Offline Batched Inference
 -------------------------

-We first show an example to use CacheFlow for offline batched inference.
-In this example, we will use CacheFlow to generate texts for a list of input prompts.
-This can be used to apply LLM on a large dataset.
+We first show an example of using vLLM for offline batched inference on a dataset.
+In other words, we use vLLM to generate texts for a list of input prompts.

-First, we import the ``LLM`` and ``SamplingParams`` classes from CacheFlow. ``LLM`` class is the main class for running offline inference jobs with CacheFlow server. ``SamplingParams`` class is used to specify the parameters for the sampling process.
+First, import ``LLM`` and ``SamplingParams`` from vLLM.
+The ``LLM`` class is the main class for running offline inference with vLLM engine.
+The ``SamplingParams`` class specifies the parameters for the sampling process.

 .. code-block:: python